RikkaApps/Shizuku-API/README.md

 - Fix `Shizuku#removeXXXListener` will crash on Android 7.1 and earlier versions

+  This is caused by `CopyOnWriteArrayList#removeIf` is not supported (throw an `UnsupportedOperationException`) before Android 8.0.
+Please note, using `coreLibraryDesugaring` will NOT fix this issue at least in version `2.0.3`.

 ### 13.1.0

 - Breaking change: [desugaring](https://developer.android.com/studio/write/java8-support#library-desugaring) is required if min API of your app is 23